The 20 Minute Aikido Practice With work and family, Aikido...

 How much should I spend on my bokken?

 Cheap $15 to $35 (avoid buying these ones, if you intend on using your bokken for Aikido Kumi-Tachi)

 Expert up to $150

 A bokken that is more than $150 is a reap-off.
+Seriously, DO NOT buy a bokken that is more than $150.
 I know this because I paid for one, and it wasn’t worth $150.
-I don’t care how special is the timber or where it came from, that is too expensive.
+I don’t care how special is the timber or where it came from, but $150 for a stick is expensive.

 Bokken and Bukiwaza

 There are two main pillars in Aikido, Bukiwaza and Taijutsu.